| | | |

 • 9 am – Mix the dough

-• 12:30 pm– Shape the burger buns
+• 2:30 pm– Shape the burger buns

-• 12:45 pm- 3:45pm – Rise in a warm spot
+• 2:30 pm- 5:00pm – Rise in a warm spot

-• 3:45 pm– Bake the burger buns.
+• 5 pm– Bake the burger buns.

-The dough can also be refrigerated after the first ferment, for up to 24 hours.
+The dough can also be refrigerated after the first rise, for up to 24 hours.
 When you’re ready, take it from the fridge and shape the buns.
+Allow around 4-6 hours for them to rise in a warm spot.

-birds eye view of burger buns
+birds eye Sourdough burger buns.

 butter cubes in bread dough.

-Add in the cubed butter, a few small cubes at a time, and knead them in.
+1. Add in the cubed butter, a few small cubes at a time, and knead them in.
 The butter is going to make it sticky, but the dough will have some strength already from the previous kneading.

 kneaded dough.

-Pull the dough from the bowl onto a lightly floured work surface.
-Shape it into a dough ball and weigh it on a scale.
-Divide the total weight of your dough by 9.
+1. Divide the total weight of your dough by 9.
 That’s how much dough is needed for each bun.

 dough cut into pieces.

-Cut the dough into 9 equal pieces and take some from one piece to give to another until they’re all the same size.
+1. Cut the dough into 9 equal pieces and take some from one piece to give to another until they’re all the same size.

 little burger dough balls.

-Bake in a pre-heated oven until deep golden brown.
+1. Bake until deep golden brown.

 Storing